 Please keep in mind this workshop just teaches the basics.
 For a proper and secure production setup please contact us at kontakt@iits-consulting.de

 - Install otc-auth.
-We need to it to be able to login over CLI and getting the kube config
+We need it to be able to login over CLI and getting the kube config

 - A proper Shell.
 If you are using Windows please use GitBash